-Other points of note:
+Other points of note.

-- Applications, change of address notifications and change of preference requests made outside the normal admissions round and received by the 3 May, will be added to the waiting lists in criteria order before the initial lists are finalised, regardless of the date the application was received or where the school is ranked in terms of preference (if it is a higher preferred school than the one offered). - Any applications change of address notifications and change of preference requests received after this date will be processed after the initial offers from the waiting list, in the date order they are received. - Waiting list positions are subject to change.
-You should be aware that if an application is received for a child who has a higher priority under the school's
+- Applications, change of address notifications and change of preference requests made outside the normal admissions round and received by the 15 March, will be added to the waiting lists in criteria order before the initial lists are finalised, regardless of the date the application was received or where the school is ranked in terms of preference (if it is a higher preferred school than the one offered).
+Any applications change of address notifications and change of preference requests received after this date will be processed after the initial offers from the waiting list, in the date order they are received. - Waiting list positions are subject to change.
+You should be aware that if an application is received for a child who has a higher priority under the school's admission criteria, it will affect your child's position on the waiting list.
+They can move down as well as up on the list.

-- admission criteria, it will affect your child's position on the waiting list.
-They can move down as well as up on the list. - During the coordination period, the Admissions team will provide waiting list positions for community and voluntary controlled schools, and any own admitting authority schools which have bought into our admissions service after 22 May.
+During the coordination period, the Admissions team will provide waiting list positions for any own admitting authority schools which have bought into our admissions service after 4 April, and up until 31 August.
 All other schools should be contacted directly.
-Full information on who to contact for waiting list positions will be on our website when the waiting lists are available.
+Full information on who to contact for waiting list positions will be on the website when the waiting lists are available.